Marakusa/capyap/README.md

 - [x] Save and delete functions on image preview
 - [x] Tray icon + background process
 - [x] Optimize crop overlay
-- [ ] Fix monitor cropping when secondary monitor is on the left
+- [x] Fix monitor cropping when secondary monitor is on the left
 - [ ] Add implementation for drawing over caps
-- [ ] Update changes (in dashboard and gallery)
+- [ ] Update external changes (in dashboard and gallery)
 - [ ] Mac + Linux support